 3) Take an ETS train from Ipoh to Arau (advance booking highly advisable).

-4) Take a taxi to Kuala Perlis Jetty (local buses are available, but take a long time via Kangar).
+4) Take a taxi or bus to Kuala Perlis Jetty (local buses are much cheaper but can take a long time as you have to go via Kangar).

 5) Take the one hour 15 minute ferry boat trip to Kuah Jetty on Langkawi Island.